fserb/canvas2D/spec/batch-drawimage.md

 Throws an `INDEX_SIZE_ERR` DOM Exception if the size of `drawParameters` is not a mulitple of the required length.

+### Implementation

+- A naive implementation (of calling the underlying `drawImage` multiple times) will still get performance improvements as it reduces Javascript overhead.
+- Much less type checking of parameters.
+- Allow UA to trully batch those calls.

-### Open issues
+### Open issues and questions

-- Support for non-affine transforms on `drawImageSrcTransformBatch`?
+- Support for non-affine transforms on `drawImageTransformBatch`?
 - Support for `sequence<CanvasImageSource>` as well as single image.
 - Could we have less variants?
 Maybe remove `drawImageDestRectBatch`?

-### Implementation

-- A naive implementation (of calling the underlying `drawImage` multiple times) will still get performance improvements as it reduces Javascript overhead.
-- Much less type checking of parameters.
-- Ability for implementations to trully batch those calls.

 Example usage